solyarisoftware/Olivier-Messiaen-Modes/README.md

 | 3.3     | `1 2 1 1 2 1 1 2 1`    | Second Rotation (left)  |

 ### Mode 4
 Contains semitones and minor thirds.
 8 Notes, 4 Rotations, 6 Transpositions.

+Creates a sense of majesty, power, and grandeur.
+Evokes feelings of awe, reverence, or the sublime.
+Often used to represent divine authority or cosmic forces.
+Can create an atmosphere of expansiveness or infinity, suitable for depicting vast celestial spaces or profound spiritual concepts.
+Its intervals can suggest both stability and tension, allowing for complex emotional expressions.

 | Id | Intervals in Semitones | Rotation |
 |:--------|:-----------------------|:---------------|
 | 4.1     | `1 1 3 1 1 1 3 1`      | Root position              |